 - Once you remove it from the heat, continue to stir until it begins to cool.
 If you let it sit while it is hot, the butter and cream will separate.
 Continue to stir it for a few minutes and it will hold together as a thick sauce.
 You can pour it into candy molds at this point if you wish.

 - Scrape the sauce into a cool dish and serve!
 (Read below for a 4:1 ratio snack example)

 This is a method that you can incorporate into any meal where you would like to serve caramel.
 When you are calculating a meal, include butter and cream as your fat.
 For example, I calculated a 4:1 ratio, 146 calorie snack of apples (no skin), butter and cream.

 Follow the process above for cooking the caramel.
 It will go MUCH FASTER with a small amount like this.
-The caramel will weigh significantly less than 24g (12g butter + 12g cream) after cooking.
-This is only because water content has cooked out of both the butter and cream.
+The caramel will weigh significantly less than 24 grams (12g butter + 12g cream) after cooking.
+This is because water content has cooked out of both the butter and cream.